 Although there is no one size fits all template that works for all possible use cases, there is a generally acceptable way of phrasing OKRs.
-You have defined the OKRs correctly if they can fit the below ‘template’.
+You are now probably writing effective OKRs but do they fit the below ‘template’?

 We plan to succeed in ______________________ , as measured by ___________, ____________ and ____________.
 We plan to achieve this by _________

 1st blank is a placeholder for the objective & rest of the blanks (2-4) are going to hold related key results.
 The last blank adds a deadline to the entire OKR structure.